 To prevent spam and malicious bots from being published and consuming network resources, developers are required to stake at least 100 FORT on each detection bot they publish.
 Bots without the minimum stake will be inactive.

 Anyone can run a scan node as long as they stake the required amount of FORT tokens.
 Each scan node listens for blocks and transactions from a blockchain.
-Currently the Forta Network runs scan nodes for EVM blockchains such as Ethereum, Polygon and BNB (complete list of supported chains here).
+Currently, the Forta Network runs scan nodes for EVM blockchains such as Ethereum, Polygon and BNB Chain (complete list of supported chains here).
 Each scan node is assigned a set of detection bots to run by the Forta Network.

 When a new bot is published, it is randomly assigned to one or more scan nodes and begins running shortly thereafter.
 The scan node collects any alerts reported by the detection bots and publishes them.